You're operating heavy machinery: burnout risk in AI-augmented engineering teams

 The work changed faster than the leadership playbook did

-What "operating heavy machinery" actually means now
+What "operating heavy machinery" means now

 Why burnout looks different when everyone is augmented